aviral-batra/obsidian-power-search/README.md

 }
 ```

-4. Restart Anki to apply the changes
+3. Restart Anki to apply the changes
-5. Run the plugin with anki running in the background
+4. Run the plugin with anki running in the background
-6. See your search results appear in the search pane! (can be reopened with an obsidian command)
+5. Activate the anki index in settings

 ## Activating indexes